Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): A Heap-and-Addresses Interpretation of Valued Borrows

-\myparagraph{An intermediary language: HLPL} As before, the program syntax remains the same; what differs now is that HLPL states are half-way between PL states and LLBC states.
-HLPL states no longer feature borrows and loans; but they retain an abstract notion of \emph{pointers} and \emph{locations}, denoted respectively $\eptr{\ell}$ and $\eloc{\ell}{v}$.
+\myparagraph{An intermediary language: HLPL (High-Level Pointer Language)} As before, the program syntax remains the same; what differs now is that HLPL states are half-way between PL states and LLBC states.
+HLPL states no longer feature borrows and loans; but instead of manipulating a heap they retain an abstract notion of \emph{pointers} and \emph{locations}, denoted respectively $\eptr{\ell}$ and $\eloc{\ell}{v}$ (see below).

 The simulation from HLPL to PL is standard and only consists in materializing locations as a global heap, and mapping pointers to corresponding addresses.
 We instead focus on where the challenge lies, namely, going from HLPL (value is with the location) to LLBC (value is with the borrow).
-Furthermore, we focus specifically on the case of mutable borrows: shared borrows have the value attached to the loan, meaning that the crucial discrepancy only appears in the case of mutable borrows.
-The case of shared borrows is covered in the Appendix.
+Furthermore, we focus specifically on the case of mutable borrows: shared borrows have the value attached to the loan, meaning that the crucial discrepancy only appears in the case of mutable borrows. \ifshort We cover shared borrows in the long version of the paper~\cite{longversion}. \fi

 \NewDocumentCommand{\HlplRules}{s}{ \inferrule[E-Pointer]{ \\ v' = }{ \Omega \vdash \{\ebrw p,\, \embrw p \IfBooleanT{#1}{,\, \erbrw{p}} \} \exprres{\eptr{\ell}}{\Omega'} }

 \inferrule[Reorg-End-Pointer]{ }{ \Omega[\eptr{\ell}] \hookrightarrow \Omega[\bot] }